Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 💰 Money-Back Guarantee 60 days

 Norton 360 has a lot more security features than most competing antiviruses.
-Even on the cheapest plan, in addition to a top-notch anti-malware engine, you also get a firewall, anti-phishing protection, a password manager, 2 GB of cloud storage, and a 100% Virus Protection Promise, which means Norton will refund your money if it can’t remove a virus.
+Even on the cheapest plan, you get a top-notch anti-malware engine, a firewall, anti-phishing protection, a password manager, 2 GB of cloud storage, AI-powered Scam Protection (Deepfake protection, Safe SMS, Safe Web, Norton Genie AI Assistant), and a 100% Virus Protection Promise.

-Upgrading to Norton’s best-value plan, Norton 360 Deluxe, brings you parental controls (including the School Time feature that lets you limit your child’s internet usage during school hours), a VPN with no data limitations, dark web monitoring, webcam protection, a privacy monitor, and up to 50 GB cloud storage.
-US users can also get access to up to 250 GB cloud storage and Norton’s comprehensive identity theft protections as part of the Norton LifeLock plans.
+Upgrading to Norton’s best-value plan, Norton 360 Deluxe, lets you cover up to 5 devices.
+It also adds parental controls, a VPN with no data limitations, dark web monitoring, webcam protection, a privacy monitor, up to 50 GB of cloud storage, and more.
+Users in the US and other select countries can access up to 250 GB of cloud storage and Norton’s comprehensive identity theft protection as part of Norton’s LifeLock plans.

 All of Norton’s packages are priced similarly to competing products like Bitdefender and McAfee — but Norton also offers a generous 60-day money-back guarantee with all of its plans.